jenseng/i18nliner-js/README.md

 To install the command-line tools (for extracting/managing translations), use npm (see below).

-Depending on how you manage JavaScript dependencies in your app (and which I18n lib you use), you have several options for installing/including the runtime extensions:
+Depending on how you manage JavaScript dependencies in your app, you have several options for installing/including the runtime extensions:

 ### npm